What BERT is not: Lessons from a new suite of psycholinguistic diagnostics for language models: Results for

 \subsection{Word prediction accuracies}

 We define accuracy as percentage of items for which the ``expected'' completion is among the model's top $k$ predictions, with $k=1$ and $k=5$.

-Table~\ref{tab:fkacc} (``Orig'') shows the accuracies of \BB{} and \BL{} .
-For accuracy at $k=1$, \BL{} soundly outperforms \BB{} with correct predictions on just over a third of items.
-When we expand to $k=5$, the models converge on the same accuracy, identifying the expected completion in approximately half of items.
+Table~\ref{tab:fkacc} (``Orig'') shows accuracies of \BB{} and \BL{}.
+For accuracy at $k=1$, \BL{} soundly outperforms \BB{} with correct predictions on just over a third of contexts.
+Expanding to $k=5$, the models converge on the same accuracy, identifying the expected completion for about half of contexts.\footnote{Note that word accuracies are computed by context, so these accuracies are out of the 34 base contexts.}

-Because commonsense and pragmatic reasoning are non-trivial concepts to pin down, it is worth asking to what extent BERT can achieve this performance based on simpler cues like word identities or n-gram context.
+Because common sense and pragmatic reasoning are non-trivial concepts to pin down, it is worth asking to what extent BERT can achieve this performance based on simpler cues like word identities or n-gram context.
 To test importance of word order, we shuffle the words in each item's first sentence, garbling the message but leaving all individual words intact (``Shuf'' in Table~\ref{tab:fkacc}).
-To test adequacy of truncated context, we remove all words of the second sentence but the two words preceding the target word (``Trunc'').
-This gives generally enough syntactic context to identify the part of speech, as well as some sense of semantic category, but removes other information from that second sentence.
+To test adequacy of n-gram context, we truncate the second sentence, removing all but the two words preceding the target word (``Trunc'')---leaving generally enough syntactic context to identify the part of speech, as well as some sense of semantic category (on top of the thematic setup of the first sentence), but removing other information from that second sentence.
 We also test with both perturbations together (``Shuf + Trunc'').
 Because different shuffled word orders give rise to different results, for the ``Shuf'' and ``Shuf + Trunc'' settings we show mean and standard deviation from 100 runs.

 Table~\ref{tab:fkacc} shows the accuracies as a result of these perturbations.
 One thing that is immediately clear is that the BERT model is indeed making use of information provided by the word order of the first sentence, and by the more distant content of the second sentence, as each of these individual perturbations causes a notable drop in accuracy.
 It is worth noting, however, that with each perturbation there is a subset of items for which BERT's accuracy remains intact.
 Unsurprisingly, many of these items are those containing particularly distinctive words associated with the target, such as \emph{checkmate} (\emph{chess}), \emph{touchdown} (\emph{football}), and \emph{stone-washed} (\emph{jeans}).
 This suggests that some of BERT's success on these items may be attributable to simpler lexical or n-gram information.
 In Section~\ref{sec:fkqual} we take a closer look at some more difficult items that seemingly avoid such loopholes.